library(grf)

 The blue line (arm 1) plateaus at a spend level of around 0.2, since once we have reached this spend level, we are already giving treatment to all units believed to benefit from arm 1 (i.e. \(\hat \tau_1(X_i) > 0\)), and so cannot achieve further gains via increased spending.

-Qini curves for single-armed treatment rules can help assessing the value of targeting with a specific arm or targeting function.
+Qini curves for single-armed treatment rules can help assess the value of targeting with a specific arm or targeting function.
 The multi-armed Qini generalization allows us to answer questions such as “For a specific spend level, what is the estimated increase in gain when optimally targeting with both arms as opposed to using only a single arm?”.
 Let’s call \(\hat Q(B)\) the estimated Qini curve for the multi-armed policy and \(\hat Q_2(B)\) the estimated Qini curve for arm 2.
 At \(B = 0.3\), the difference \(\hat Q(B) - \hat Q_2(B)\) (illustrated by the green vertical line in the above plot) is

 difference_gain(ma.qini, qini.arm2, spend = 0.3)